 ACRYLITE® Product Portfolio to Satisfy Every Framing Requirement

 Acrylic products used in framing applications are also available with mar resistant and UV filtering protection.

 Unprotected, fabrics and paper become brittle, fade, or turn yellow when exposed to sunlight and artificial light.
 A good example is a faded poster in a storefront or a magazine left in direct sunlight.
 Unprotected items will yellow within weeks due to exposure to the UV-light.

-To protect your pictures, artwork and other prints, a UV filtering acrylic should be used.
-UV filtering acrylic protects against harmful UV light and it is irreversible damage, like fading.
+To protect your pictures, artwork and other prints, uv resistant picture frames should be used.
+These are often made with UV filtering acrylic that protects art against harmful UV light.
 To learn more about UV filtering products, read ACRYLITE® UV filtering: Ultimate protection against damaging UV light.

 Mar Resistant Acrylic

 If your acrylic frame is going to be exposed to public contact, airborne dirt and dust resulting in frequent cleanings, then an abrasion or scratch resistant product like ACRYLITE® Gallery mar resistant acrylic is recommended.
 This acrylic has an abrasion resistant hard coat that protects the acrylic, extending the service life of the acrylic frame.
 It also allows you to clean it with common household cleaners that are not recommended to use on uncoated sheets.

 What size acrylic should I use for my frames?